jbarnette/jbarnette.github.com/about.markdown

 ## About Me

-I live in Seattle.
+I live in New Orleans.
 I have a cat and a wife, but not necessarily in that order.
 I hack on lots of stuff, often with [Seattle.rb][s.rb].
 I play CTO at [Audiosocket][socket].
 I don't get a lot of sleep.
 I have a history of abandoning blogs.
 If you're paranoid, I have a [public